 - 7.1.1 The ITTF is committed to providing an environment in which all individuals are treated with respect and dignity.
 Each individual has the right to participate and work in an environment which promotes equal opportunities and prohibits discriminatory practices.
 The ITTF hereby restates its commitment to the Olympic Charter and in particular its Fundamental Principles. - 7.1.1.1 Harassment is a form of discrimination.
-Harassment is prohibited by human rights legislation and is considered unlawful in many States of the world. - 7.1.1.2 The ITTF is committed to providing a sport environment free of harassment on any basis without exception.
+Harassment is prohibited by human rights legislation and is considered unlawful in many States of the world.
+It is also prohibited by this ITTF Anti-Harassment Policy. - 7.1.1.2 The ITTF is committed to providing a sport environment free of harassment on any basis without exception.